How search behaviour is shifting, what it means for your business, and the three things that matter most right now.

 In other words: AI rewards the same things that make a business genuinely worth recommending.

 "Family-friendly hotel in Connemara" won't get you recommended.
-"Lakeside guesthouse with private fishing, home-cooked dinners from local farms, and guided walking tours of the Twelve Bens" will.
+"Lakeside guesthouse with private fishing, home-cooked dinners from local farms, and guided hill walking tours of the Twelve Bens" will.

 AI systems favour specific, descriptive content because that's what helps them match a user's specific question.